Eight Shires Spirits

 Single Malt Whiskey

 This single malt whiskey is a reproduction of the first spirit brought to America, possibly also made by the Jamestown settlers.
 1608 is the pride and joy of Eight Shires and Jamestown Rediscovery; Hand crafted to perfection using only the most period accurate ingredients and methods.
-This one-of-a-kind box set is priced at $1,200 and sold exclusively at Eight Shires facilities right outside Williamsburg.
+This one-of-a-kind box set is priced at $1,195.99 and sold exclusively at Eight Shires facilities and on our website.